 When it comes to making a Will, it’s never too early.
 Wills are a safety net, and life is unpredictable (if the last few years have taught us anything!).
 A Will should change over time, just as life does.
 It should be a living, breathing document that evolves as you grow.

 Objection #2: I don’t have enough stuff to make a Will

 Counterpoint: Making a Will isn’t about what you have; it’s about who you love.

-Another great way to explain the importance of aging & end-of-life planning to younger generations is to explain the idea that it’s not about having “stuff” and bags of money.
-Having a Will is really about protecting your loved ones and giving yourself the peace-of-mind knowing they are protected.
+Another great way to explain the importance of Aging & End of Life Planning to younger generations is to explain the idea that it’s not about having “stuff” and bags of money.
+Having a Will is really about protecting your loved ones and giving yourself the peace of mind of knowing they are protected.

 Objection #3: Making a Will is too expensive and time-consuming